MTV 80s: Pop-up channel and launch

-MTV 80s broadcasts around the clock in New Zealand since 1 July 2020 and Australia since 1 August 2023 replacing MTV Classic.
+MTV 80s broadcast around the clock in New Zealand since 1 July 2020 and Australia since 1 August 2023 replacing MTV Classic.
 On 5 October 2020, from 05:00 CET onwards, MTV 80s started broadcasting full-time, replacing VH1 Classic in Europe, Latin America and the Caribbean.

+Closure

-The channel closed in Australia on November 1, 2025.
+The channel closed in Australia on 1 November 2025.

-On 31 December 2025, MTV 80s along with MTV’s other international music channels will close globally due to the company's restructuring policy.
+On 31 December 2025, MTV 80s, along with MTV's other international music channels, closed globally due to the company's restructuring policy.
+The last video played was "Together in Electric Dreams" by Philip Oakey and Giorgio Moroder before the channel's closing at 7:00 AM CET.

 Other versions

 As part of restructuring at Paramount Global UK & Australia, MTV 80s replaced MTV Classic in the UK from 6am on 31 March 2022.